openrewrite/rewrite-docs/docs/recipes/kubernetes/services/findservicesbytype.md

       fileMatcher: '**/pod-*.yml'
 ```

-Now that `com.yourorg.FindServicesByTypeExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-kubernetes:2.11.1 in your build file:
+Now that `com.yourorg.FindServicesByTypeExample` has been defined, activate it and take a dependency on `org.openrewrite.recipe:rewrite-kubernetes:{{VERSION_REWRITE_KUBERNETES}}` in your build file:
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">